-16 The legal rights, responsibilities, and laws extended to domestic partnerships.
-17 Both proposals grant domestic partners the same legal rights, responsibilities, and benefits 18 of married couples.
-Referendum lists those rights, responsibilities, and benefits, while 19 Amendment requires the legislature to pass laws consistent with Referendum .
-20 Examples of the rights and responsibilities provided to domestic partners by these two 21 proposals include:
+- 18 The legal rights, responsibilities, and laws extended to domestic partners.
+Both 19 proposals grant domestic partners legal rights, responsibilities, and benefits .
+Referendum I 20 lists those rights, responsibilities, and benefits, while Amendment\requires the legislature 21 to pass laws consistent with Referendum I. Examples of the rights and responsibilities 22 provided to domestic partners by these two proposals include: - jointly holding property, with rights of inheritance; - jointly incurring and being liable for debt; - covering a partner as a dependent under policies for life insurance and health care; - family leave benefits;

-- 22 jointly holding property, with rights of inheritance; 23 jointly incurring and being liable for debt; • covering a partner as a dependent under policies for life insurance and health 24 • 25 care; 26 • family leave benefits; committing a partner to a mental health facility; 27 • - protection under the state's domestic violence laws; and - disposing of a deceased partner's last remains.
+- committing a partner to a mental health facility; - protection under the state's domestic violence laws; and - disposing of a deceased partner's last remains.

-- 1 Under the two proposals, Colorado laws that apply to spouses also apply to 2 domestic partners, including laws that: - 3 • documents;grant workers' compensation payments to spouses and dependents;

-pertain to medical care decisions, hospital visitation, and terminal care
+- 1 Under the two proposals, Colorado laws that apply to spouses also apply to 2 domestic partners, including laws that: - 3 documents; grant workers' compensation payments to spouses and dependents; • pertain to medical care decisions, hospital visitation, and terminal care

-- grant workers' compensation payments to spouses and dependents; allow civil lawsuits based on spousal status, such as lawsuits for wrongful death; - prohibit discrimination based on spousal status in areas such as housing and employment; and - govern legal separation, divorce, property division, spousal maintenance, and child custody and support.
+- 5 allow civil lawsuits based on spousal status, such as lawsuits for wrongful • death: - prohibit discrimination based on spousal status in areas such as housing and employment; and - 10 govern legal separation, divorce, property division, spousal maintenance, and child custody and support.
+11

-12 Currently, same-sex couples may contract for some protections and benefits, 13 including the right to make medical decisions and to hold and inherit personal property.
+12 Currently, same-sex couples may contract for some protections and benefits, 13 including the right to make medical decisions and to jointly hold and to inherit property.
 14 Other rights, such as filing suit for wrongful death, accessing a partner's workers' 15 compensation benefits, or collecting child support, can only be granted by law.
 Therefore, 16 they are not currently available to same-sex couples.

-- 17 Referendum specifically prohibits domestic partners from filing a joint state 18 income tax return.
-Additionally, a child placement agency is not required to place a child 19 for adoption with domestic partners if the agency objects on religious grounds. - 20 Creating domestic partnerships.
+17 Referendum I specifically prohibits domestic partners from filing a joint state 18 income tax return.
+Additionally, it permits a child placement agency to refuse to place a 19 child with domestic partners for adoption if the agency objects on religious grounds.

+20 Creating domestic partnerships.
 Both proposals set the criteria for entering into 21 a domestic partnership.
-They require that individuals entering into a domestic partnership 22 be at least eighteen years of age and of the same sex.
-The individuals may not be married, 23 partners in another domestic partnership, or related by adoption or blood. - Both proposals also set licensing procedures.
-Parties to a domestic partnership are required to obtain a license from the county clerk.
-The license may be delivered to an individual such as a judge or member of the clergy for certification, or the parties may certify the partnership themselves.
-The county clerk then registers the domestic partnership with the state.
-Under Referendum , couples would be able to register domestic partnerships beginning February 12, 2007. - 30 Recognition of domestic partnerships.
-Federal law allows each state to determine 31 whether to recognize a legal relationship between same-sex couples established by another 32 state.
-Under Referendum , only domestic partnerships that are registered in Colorado are 33 valid in Colorado.
-Other states will determine whether to recognize domestic partnerships 34 registered in Colorado. - The federal government uses marital status as the qualification for a number of federally regulated rights and responsibilities.
-Examples include the ability to jointly file federal taxes, receive Social Security survivor and disability benefits, and obtain work and residency visas for foreign spouses.
-Neither of the proposals extend any of these federal rights and responsibilities to domestic partners in Colorado.
+They require that individuals be at least eighteen years of age and 22 of the same sex.
+The individuals may not be married, partners in another domestic 23 partnership, or related by adoption or blood.

+24 Both proposals also set licensing procedures.
+Parties to a domestic partnership are required to obtain a license.
+The license may be certified by an individual such as a judge 25 or member of the clergy, or the parties may certify the partnership themselves.
+The 26 27 domestic partnership is then registered with the state.
+Under Referendum I, couples could 28 register domestic partnerships beginning February 12, 2007.

+29 Recognition of domestic partnerships.
+Federal law allows each state to determine 30 whether it recognizes a legal relationship between same-sex couples established in another state.
+Under Referendum I, only domestic partnerships that are registered in Colorado are 31 32 valid in Colorado.
+Other states will determine whether to recognize domestic partnerships registered in Colorado.
+33

+34 The federal government uses marital status as the qualification for a number of 35 federally regulated rights and responsibilities.
+Examples include the ability to jointly file 36 federal taxes, receive Social Security survivor and disability benefits, and obtain work and 37 residency visas for foreign spouses.
+Neither of the proposals extend any of these federal 38 rights and responsibilities to domestic partners in Colorado.

 Definition of marriage.
-Amendment and Referendum state that domestic partnerships do not change the laws of the state that define marriage as a union between one man and one woman.
+Amendment \ and Referendum I state that domestic partnerships do not change the laws of the state that define marriage as a union between one man and one woman.
 Both proposals state that domestic partnerships are not similar to marriage.

-5 Arguments For
+5 Arguments For Amendment \